duytnguyendtn/duytnguyendtn.github.io/archive/Mourning_Love/article.md

 Disgusting.

-Despite everything that happened, when the person I cared for most kicked me into the pit of despair, those long abandoned people were the one who ultimately caught me.
-Despite the years of neglect, they were the ones who caught my head before it hit the floor.
-It was in that moment I saw just how deluded I had been and realized who really mattered in my life.
+Despite everything that happened, when the person I cared for most kicked me into the pit of despair, those long abandoned people were the ones who ultimately caught me despite the years of neglect.
+In that moment, I saw just how deluded I had been and realized who really mattered in my life.
 And now with boundless time at my disposal, I've commited the last four years of my life to one thing: connecting deeply with my friends and family, and growing my social sphere.
 It was my way of honoring the connections that ultimately saved me when I needed them most.

 ## Making Connection